-Discussion from this meeting indicated that the City's main concern is the flooding potential due to the dams that the City is built around.
-Other concerns include the threats posed to its critical emergency infrastructure and water supply.
-Two things are of particular concern to City officials: 1) the proximity of a major LP gas storage facility to its police, fire and public works facilities and 2) the proximity of railroad tracks carrying toxic chemicals past its municipal water supply wells.
+Discussion from this meeting indicated that the City's main hazard concern is the flooding potential due to the dams that the City is built around.
+Issues discussed included a nursing home located on the river and potential for bridge washout to bisect the community.
+The City's other top hazard concern is high wind due to expenses incurred for clean-up.

+Other concerns discussed include the threats posed to its critical emergency infrastructure and water supply.
+Two things are of particular concern to City officials: 1) the proximity of a major liquified petroleum (LP) gas storage facility to its police, fire and public works facilities and 2) the proximity of railroad tracks carrying unknown chemicals past its municipal water supply wells (also noted use of herbicides to keep tracks clear of vegetation).
 Possible ways to help the City deal with these problems include construction of an emergency command center a safe distance from the LP storage and development of a second well field and water tower.
-The need for an early warning system and reduction in ambulance service were also discussed.